Student Organizations

 Construction Engineers of America (CEA)

-Construction Engineers of America is committed to building relationships between students and professional construction organizations, as well as creating an environment that encourages the pursuit of knowledge in all fields of construction such as residential, commercial, industrial, and other building.
-We strive for these goals through our values of relationship building, personal responsibility, innovation, and growth in the classroom, aiding students towards success in their upcoming professional opportunities.
-We aim to provide useful and practical knowledge to our members that will provide an advantage for their future professional career.
+Construction Engineers of America is committed to building relationships between students and professional construction organizations, as well as creating an environment that encourages the pursuit of knowledge in all fields of construction such as residential, commercial, industrial, and other buildings.
+We strive for these goals through our values of relationship building, personal responsibility, innovation, and growth in the classroom, aiding students toward success in their upcoming professional opportunities.
+We aim to provide useful and practical knowledge to our members that will provide an advantage for their future professional careers.

 Advisor: Ri Na